 - Spray paint (I used 2 cans of this super white gloss lacquer paint)

 Start by finding the center of your MDF sheet.
-Measure the length and width and mark in the middle of both measurements.
+Measure the length and width and make a mark in the middle of both measurements.

 Where the measurements meet, add a temporary nail and attach a piece of string to it.
-This will help make a perfect circle to begin with.
+We will use this as a guide to draw the shape of the table on the underside.
+The string will help make a perfect circle to begin your shape.

 Tie a pencil to the other end of the string and, keeping it upright and taught, draw your circle!